Crit1fail/ARVR-LUDO/README.md

 # ARVR-LUDO
-**Ludo Game - 3D using Three.js**
+**Ludo Game - 3D **

-This project is a 3D implementation of the classic board game Ludo, built using Three.js.
+This project is a 3D implementation of the classic board game Ludos.
 The game features an interactive 3D Ludo board, pieces, and a dice that can be rolled to play the game.

-The objective of this game is to recreate the traditional Ludo experience in a browser with 3D visuals, where players can roll dice, move their pieces across the board, and try to get all their pieces to the end before others.
+The objective of this game is to recreate the traditional Ludo experience in a browser with 3D visuals, where players can roll dice, select the pieces that will move across the board, and try to get all their pieces to the end before others.

 **Features:**